m0hss/sassi-wprojects/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Bitcoin payment setup

+This project includes a simple Bitcoin payment UI that displays a merchant QR code and wallet address for manual on-chain payments.

+To enable it:

+- Place your QR code SVG (the file you uploaded) at `public/payments/qr-code.svg`.
+- Set your wallet address in a public environment variable so it is available on the client:

+	- In development, add to `.env.local`:

+		NEXT_PUBLIC_BITCOIN_ADDRESS=yourbitcoinaddresshere

+- From the cart page, choose the Bitcoin payment method and click the purchase button.
+You'll be routed to `/bitcoin-payment` which shows the QR code and address.
+After sending funds from your wallet, click "I paid — continue" to clear the cart and reach the confirmation screen.
+Note: this flow does not do automatic on-chain verification — you'll need to verify payments manually or extend the server with a block explorer/webhook integration.